-I thought it was about time I put a chia pudding on the website.
+I thought it was about time I put a chia & buckwheat pudding on the website.
 I eat them quite a lot, I get my clients to eat them, yet I haven’t posted one here.
-I think its because they seem so easy its not really a ‘recipe’ as such.
+I think it’s because they seem so easy it’s not really a ‘recipe’ as such.
 Just a few ingredients thrown in a jar and soaked overnight.
 However, if you haven’t made a chia pudding before it can still be daunting.
 How much liquid?
 What ratio to use?
 Is there anything else that I should be adding in?

 This buckwheat and chia pudding is all about a quick, yet a balanced start to the day.
 Chia puddings have become very popular.
 Not only are more people making them, but they are also popping up in juice bars and healthy take-way shops as a breakfast on the go.
 The problem is that as a breakfast these chia puddings are often devoid of a grain.
 For most, adding a complex carbohydrate to a chia pudding will give us long standing energy to fuel our mornings effectively.
 Often without the carbohydrate base we find ourselves craving sugars later in the afternoons.